coord-e/slide-type-class-impl/PITCHME.md

 ### Essense of Type Classes

+@ul

 - Same name for different implementation
-- Dispatched depending on its type
+- Dispatch depending on its type
 - "ad-hoc polymorphism"

+@ulend

 ---